-- A freshman is a student who has completed fewer than 30 or 32 semester hours, as specified by their degree's requirements. - A sophomore is a student who has completed between 30-59 or 32-63 semester hours, as specified by their degree's requirements. - A junior is a student who has completed between 60-89 or 64-95 semester hours, as specified by their degree's requirements. - A senior is a student who has completed at least 90 or 96 semester hours, as specified by their degree's requirements.
+- A freshman is a student who has completed fewer than 30 semester hours, as specified by their degree's requirements. - A sophomore is a student who has completed between 30-59 semester hours, as specified by their degree's requirements. - A junior is a student who has completed between 60-89 semester hours, as specified by their degree's requirements. - A senior is a student who has completed at least 90 semester hours, as specified by their degree's requirements.